richClubb/12Month12Projects/Month01_UsbToSerial/README.md

 2019-07-12 - Finished board layout and sent out to JLCPCB for fabrication.
 Ordered most of the parts from Farnell and hopefully going to get resistors from work.

+2019-07-19 - Realised that I had made a mistake with the layout and the pin headers were off alignment in both the pin spacing on the protoboard and against each other....
+Re-layed out the board to correct the spacing.

 ## Outcomes

 1. Project Log - I didn't keep a very good project log on this months project.
 This is a key skill and it is a good idea to get into the practice of keeping an effective engineering log.
 I've bought a lab notebook and will keep a better log of the ideas on paper.
 There is a good youtube video on this <https://www.youtube.com/watch?v=jv3i_aQp4Ug>